 Of course, many like me, are late arrivers among the legions of the “Sleepless in “America” crowd.
 In fact, for newcomers, the condition now has a name.
 It’s “Coronasomnia.”

 Yes, sleep is elusive and I’m staying up late searching for a cure.

 And, when I’m up, I’m online, which is one of the things sleep experts say is a sure sleep killer.
 I find interesting posts, which lead to other interesting posts and that, of course, contributes to more sleep difficulties.

 For now, I’m a well-informed insomniac who would like to be cured.
 Meanwhile, I found an informative article by CNN’s Matt Villiano entitled “How the pandemic is contributing to your insomnia.”
 Read it before 6 p.m. all.
 Goodnight.

-Editor’s note: The ommission of our commentary author’s name is not an oversight.
-Our editors occassionally accomodate such requests upon verification of the author’s validity and respective request for privacy.
+Editor’s note: The omission of our commentary author’s name is not an oversight.
+Our editors occasionally accommodate such requests upon verification of the author’s validity and respective request for privacy.